DynamicsAndNeuralSystems/catch22/README.md

 ___NOTE___: The included features only evaluate dynamical properties of time series and do not respond to basic differences in the location (e.g., mean) or spread (e.g., variance).
 If you think features of the raw distribution may be important for your application, we suggest you add them (in the simplest case, the mean and standard deviation) to this feature set.

-For information on how this feature set was constructed see our open-acces paper:
+For information on how this feature set was constructed see our open-access paper:

 * C.H.
 Lubba, S.S.
 Sethi, P. Knaute, S.R.
 Schultz, B.D.
 Fulcher, N.S.
 Jones. [_catch22_: CAnonical Time-series CHaracteristics](https://doi.org/10.1007/s10618-019-00647-x). *Data Mining and Knowledge Discovery* **33**, 1821 (2019).